Appendix N: Legacy and cultural impact

 Appendix N reflects the canon of fantasy literature at the end of the '70s.
 The amalgamation of fantasy tropes into the original D&D in the late 70s has been identified by Michael Moorcock as a period marked by the creation of a fresh genre of fantasy literature, whereas the work that came before was often within the now-obsolete genres of planetary romance or weird fiction.

 Appendix N was instrumental in the foundation of fantasy roleplaying and has been important to the OSR "Old School Renaissance" of roleplaying games.
 Games designer, Joseph Goodman, read every book in Appendix N to create the Gygax-inspired OSR RPG Dungeon Crawl Classics (DCC).
 Many of the published modules for the game directly reference some of the Appendix N texts, such as Peril on the Purple Planet, which is inspired by Edgar Rice Burroughs.
 DCC have also published campaign settings for adventures set in the worlds of Fritz Leiber and Jack Vance.

 Jeffro Johnson's book on his journey through Appendix N was nominated for the Hugo Award in 2016.
 In 2022, Ernie Gygax Jr. nominated Shagduk by J.B.
 Jackson as an honorary Appendix N title.

-Others have also endeavored to read the entirety of Appendix N, including games designer, Martin Ralya who maintains a blog on his quest.
+Others have also endeavored to read the entirety of Appendix N, including games designer Martin Ralya; Ralya maintains a blog on his quest.
 There are multiple podcasts exploring and reviewing all of the books in Appendix N, including Sanctum Secorum and the Ennie Award-nominated (2022) Appendix N Book Club.